 Ability to wash/clean.
 If you decide on a fabric cat bed, look for one that is machine washable.
 This is important as your cat bed will need to be cleaned frequently to remove dirt, fur and in the event of a disease/parasite outbreak.

 Comfort.
 This goes without saying.
-Either opt for a bed that has adequatefilling, or if choosing a plastic style bed, line it with soft blankets.
+Either opt for a bed that has an adequate filling or if choosing a plastic style bed, line it with soft blankets.

 Where to buy a cat bed:

-Pet shops and online stores are the best place to buy cat beds.
+Pet shops and online stores are the best places to buy a bed?